Duke Energy Social Media Policy

 - Use of Duke Energy internal social media tools is governed by the Code of Business Ethics (CoBE), the Electronic Communications - IT 300 Policy and other applicable Company policies, procedures and guidelines, such as Duke Energy’s Equal Employment Opportunity and Affirmative Action Policy and Harassment-Free Workplace Policy.

 - Portal photos of employees are highly encouraged and must be business-appropriate (forward facing, head-and-shoulders picture of the employee; no sunglasses, ball caps, kids, etc.).
+Avatars and illustrations in lieu of photos are not permitted.
 Copyright rules must be followed to ensure publication rights when selecting a photo.

 - Do not use Duke Energy internal social media tools in a manner that interferes with productivity.
 Duke Energy social media tools are in place to support productivity and effectiveness by allowing and enabling employees to share information and collaborate with colleagues.